 1.00 Carat K Color SI1 Excellent Cut Round Diamond

-This is the kind of slightly included diamonds I would recommend.
-The feather is embedded within the body and also localized at a certain area.
-While the feather is colored and might be visible to the naked eye, it can be totally covered up by a prong during the setting process.
+When the loose diamond is viewed by itself, the feather is colored and visible to the naked eye.
+However, this inclusion can be completely covered up by a prong during the setting process.